erroronline1/caro/readme.md

         * a list of current documents in use (forms and their components)
         * user files (e.g. certificates)
         * vendor lists with last article update, last MDR sample check and details for certificates (if provided)
+        * fulfilment of regulatory issues considered by forms
     * also see [tools](#tools)

 [Content](#Content)